DouglasUrner/GDP1-Unit-1/docs/instant-game-design-workshop/PITCHME.md

 ### Step 2: Find a narrative

 Note: if you are stuck, punt...
+Either you will find a narative

 ---